 One of the most unpleasant side effects of winter weather is the havoc it wreaks on our footwear.
-If you’ve ever found your leather shoes looking less than pristine after trudging through the slush and rain you may think the damage is irreversible, and that your leather shoes are done for.
+If you’ve ever found your leather shoes looking less than pristine after trudging through the slush and rain you may think the damage is irreversible.
 Fear not, as we have a couple of useful tips on how to how to remove some common winter stains from leather shoes.

 Follow these simple guides to get your shoes looking ship shape and stain free.